ConciseSaucer/CyberSecPortfolio/index.md

 #### Grades:

-*   SDEV120 Computing Logic - A 105%
+*   A 105% - SDEV120 Computing Logic
-*   ITSP132 IT Support Essentials 1 - A 98%
+*   A 98% - ITSP132 IT Support Essentials I
-*   INFM109 Informatics Fundamentals - A 98%
+*   A 98% - INFM109 Informatics Fundamentals
-*   IT Support Essentials II - IN PROGRESS
+*   IN PROGRESS - IT Support Essentials II
-*   Introduction to Networking - IN PROGRESS
+*   IN PROGRESS - Introduction to Networking
-*   Linux and Virtualization Tech - IN PROGRESS
+*   IN PROGRESS - Linux and Virtualization Tech
 *   Ethical Hacking

 # TryHackMe